 - 2.6.1 We will determine if the trial has been successful in meeting the objectives by assessing: - Whether the trial has collected sufficient data on the aspects described in 2.4. - If suitable data has been collected to allow NPAS to evaluate and determine if RPAS can deliver police air support remotely. - If sufficient data has been collected to enable the next phase of RPAS and remote policing requirements to be developed, based on trial findings.
-For example, identifying the strengths and weaknesses (from an NPAS perspective) of the equipment used for the trial. - If there is any difference in human factors when comparing remote policing operations with current crewed NPAS operations. - If sufficient data has been collected to assess if onboard radar can be used to detect other aircraft. - 2.6.2 Work is ongoing with the CAA BVLOS Sandbox team to develop a detailed trial plan which will include the data to be collected at each trial stage.
-This is being produced separately to the airspace change process.
+For example, identifying the strengths and weaknesses (from an NPAS perspective) of the equipment used for the trial. - If sufficient data has been collected to determine if there is any difference in human factors when comparing remote policing operations with current crewed NPAS operations. - If sufficient data has been collected to assess if onboard radar can be used to detect other aircraft4. - 2.6.2 Work is ongoing with the CAA BVLOS Sandbox team to develop a detailed trial plan which will include the data to be collected at each trial stage.
+This is being produced separately to the airspace change process and is part of our Sandbox participation.